phauer/migrate-itunes-to-rhythmbox/README.md

   Moreover, it replaces the root path of your library.

 Options:
-  --itunes_library_xml TEXT       Path to the source 'iTunes Library.xml'.
-Can
+  --itunes_library_xml TEXT       Path to the source iTunes library xml
+                                  (iTunes Library.xml or iTunes Music
-                                  be exported in iTunes with 'File > Library > Export Library' --rhythmbox_playlists_xml TEXT  Target Path for the created Rhythmbox playlist.xml' --source_library_root TEXT      Root path path of the iTunes-based library.
+                                  Library.xml).
+Can be exported in iTunes with 'File > Library > Export Library' --rhythmbox_playlists_xml TEXT  Target Path for the created Rhythmbox playlist.xml' --source_library_root TEXT      Root path path of the iTunes-based library.